jawadman/CS30-Main-Project---J.Imran/proposal.md

 ## Description

+- An action game, with roguelike elements

 ## Need to have

  - An enemy spawn system
+ - Have different levels when progressing game
  - A Side-scrolling map for every level
  - Have bosses at the end for every level
  - Working platforms